MrBhatt/uam-spring-boot/README.md

 1. Download / clone repo
 2. change database details in application.properties
 3. `gradle bootRun` - this will also create a new database - based on the `spring.jpa.hibernate.ddl-auto` setting in application.prooerties (set as create-drop in this repo)
-3. create a record in database for user (enter username, bcrypted password, add flags for enabled etc -refer to fields in User entity)
+3. create appropriate records in database for user,role,privilege and other fields.
+Example: for user table enter username, bcrypted password, add flags for enabled etc -refer to fields in User entity

 ## Testing results:
 1. Access `http://localhost:8080/v1/users` without any other authentication information - you should recieve 403 Forbidden http status code in response